timbuktooo/simple_java_lambda/README.md

 # simple_java_lambda

-Simple test lamdba in java for a jenkins pipeline
+Simple test lamdba in java for a jenkins pipeline.